Irvin High School

 Irvin High School is an El Paso Independent School District (EPISD) high school in El Paso, Texas, United States.
 It opened in September 1959.
 It is named for Dr. O.C.
 Irvin, Dr. E.H.
 Irvin, and Mr. C. M. Irvin.
 All three of these men were well-known contributors to the El Paso public schools.

 History

-In 1882, Dr. O. C. Irvin became the first superintendent of the El Paso City School District (the forerunner of today's El Paso Independent School District).
+In 1882, Dr. O. C. Irvin became the first secretary of the El Paso City School District (the forerunner of today's El Paso Independent School District).
 One of his dreams was to have a good high school in El Paso.
 He served as president of the school board beginning in 1913.
 Dr. E. H. Irvin made El Paso High School a reality to help El Paso's overwhelming growth problems.
 Mr. C. M. Irvin was a member of the El Paso Chamber of Commerce and was the president of the school board from 1955 through April 8, 1958, when he retired.

 Mr. Cecil S. Bean was Irvin's first principal, and Mr. Boyd was the first assistant principal.